malvads/KeyBlocker/README.md

 ## Features

 - **Keyboard Blocking**: Intercepts and blocks all keyboard events.
+- **Update Checking**: Checks for updates and notifies the user if a new version is available.
+- **Settings**: Configurable settings for keyboard blocking.
+- **Custom Panic Shortcut**: Set a custom panic shortcut to quickly toggle keyboard blocking.
 - **System Tray Integration**: Easily toggle blocking from the macOS menu bar.
 - **Logging**: Configurable logging levels (Info, Error, Debug) for troubleshooting.
 - **Ease of Use**: Simple command-line interface and minimalist UI.